edf/lab/README.md

 # lab
 just a lab space to test things

-## four VMs can be build using this Vagrantfile
+## five VMs can be build using this Vagrantfile
 1. Ubuntu 18.04 server (will be a desktop in the future)
 1. CentOS 7 server
 1. Ubuntu 18.04 server
+1. Amazon Linux 2 server
 1. Amazon Linux 2 server

 ## the following are all valid vagrant commands to start VMs in virtualbox: